 On the flip side, a negative corporate sentiment will surely cause stock prices to dip, customers to choose the competition, and higher turnover and less qualified employees.

-So with these two futures in mind, it is clear that it’s worth taking the time to improve (or to uphold) your corporate reputation.
+So, with these two futures in mind, it is clear that it’s worth taking the time to improve (or to uphold) your corporate reputation.
 But how do you do that in an ever-changing market?
-Let’s take a look at some examples of brands that have survived shifts in their reputation, and how we can learn from their experiences to avoid common pitfalls.
+Let’s look at some examples of brands that have survived shifts in their reputation and how we can learn from their experiences to avoid common pitfalls.

 Corporate reputation brand analysis

 Reputations can change quickly without notice.
-One day your company may seem reputationally secure—you have loyal champions of your brand, you’re able to charge a premium for your products or services, and the general public has a favorable opinion regarding your company.
+One day, your company may seem reputationally secure—you have loyal champions of your brand, you can charge a premium for your products or services, and the general public has a favorable opinion regarding your company.

 But what happens when something goes sour?
 The stronger your corporate reputation is, the easier it will be for your brand to overcome publicity disasters.
 Whether an executive made a bad decision or you were associated with negative media backlash, your reputation can potentially save you from a crisis.

-Let’s take a look at the reputation journeys of a few brands, and how they handled their reputation crises.
+Let’s look at the reputation journeys of a few brands and how they handled their reputation crises.

 Coca-Cola’s lasting brand reputation

-The soft drink behemoth has had its fair share of reputation scandals, but it continues to overcome them all.
+The soft drink behemoth has had its fair share of reputation scandals but continues to overcome them all.
 Why?
-Simply because its reputation is so strong that people will remain loyal to the brand even if it is in hot water.
+Its reputation is so strong that people will remain loyal to the brand even in hot water.

 How much is Coca-Cola's brand worth?